kongxiuyichuang/Equivalent-circuit-parameter-estimation/README.md

 1.The offline estimation folder provides the PSO algorithm and fmincon(matlab provide) to estimate the first-order equivalent circuit and second-order equivalent circuit parameters.

-2.The online estimation folder provides the AFFFRLS algorithm to estimate the first-order equivalent circuit parameters
+2.The online estimation folder provides the AFFRLS algorithm to estimate the first-order equivalent circuit parameters